-- 4.5.1 This building was of typical longhouse plan but originally with a hipped gable and central chimney (evidence for which could be seen in the thatch underlying the corrugated iron roof).
+- 4.5.1 This building was of typical long-house plan but originally with a hipped gable and central chimney (evidence for which could be seen in the thatch underlying the corrugated iron roof).
 The structure is probably the oldest surviving structure in the township and a building in this location is shown on the 1789 Langlands map (Fairhurst 1968).
-The building was drawn in some detail by the RCAHMS in 1963 (RCAHMS 1992). - 4.5.2 Bob Smith suggests that the house was widened slightly (the old gable door still visible in stonework), and the original roof was replaced with a slightly larger roof.
-A later corrugated iron roof was laid on top of the thatch, (the cheap way of doing it) after seeing the improvements to House A. However, it would appear that the dwelling part of the house was corrugated prior to the photograph of 1904 (Buchanan et al 1988).
+The building was drawn in some detail by the RCAHMS in 1963 (RCAHMS 1992). - 4.5.2 Bob Smith suggests that the house was widened slightly (the old gable door still visible in stonework during his time as curator, but not visible since restoration), and the original roof was replaced with a slightly larger roof.
+A later corrugated iron roof was laid on top of the thatch, supposedly in response to the improvements to House A (Bob Smith pers comm).
+However, it would appear that the dwelling part of the house was corrugated prior to the photograph of 1904 (Buchanan et al 1988), suggesting that it was "the other one" (corrugated iron roof) referred to by the Duke of Argyll around 1898 (see 4.2.3 above).
 Notes from the restoration of the building suggest that the original corrugated iron was added in the late 1800's.

 - 4.5.3 Hay's (1964) proposal for works included consolidation of the wall-heads in the byre, shoring up the window lintel of the central northern window, and the replacement of the timber door-head.
 A further proposal of 1978 (Naismith 1978) stated that the building should have a thatched roof, and that the concrete floors should be replaced with flagstones and the central hearth exposed.
 It also suggested that the attached cartshed be provided with a simple coupled roof, but no door.
 Mr Naismith's (1980) subsequent report on the buildings noted further deterioration of the building, worsened by storms immediately prior to that report.
-Corrugated iron sheeting was repaired round the east chimney stack. - 4.5.4 The floor had been covered in compacted dung in the 1960's (Bob Smith pers comm) and in the 1980 an excavation was undertaken through this floor by Eric Talbot of Glasgow University, which revealed traces of an earlier pine coarse planked wooden floor resting on massive joists, which had all been infilled with lime mortar and were resting on earth.
+Corrugated iron sheeting was repaired round the east chimney stack. - 4.5.4 The floor had been covered in compacted dung in the 1960's (Bob Smith pers comm) and in the early 1980s an excavation was undertaken through this floor by Eric Talbot of Glasgow University, which revealed traces of an earlier pine coarse planked wooden floor resting on massive joists, which had all been infilled with lime mortar and were resting on earth.
 This wooden floor had an alignment that was different to that of the building, and the excavator considered that this was potentially the floor of an earlier structure on the same site (Alex Morrison pers comm).
-Further research by Robert Neasmith (pers comm) produced evidence of other houses, the closest at Tranent near Edinburgh, where this technique was found in higher status housing as an early damp course. - 4.5.5 By 1988 the building had become unsafe and was closed to the public prior to its restoration in 1990 and 1991.
-The restoration comprised the dismantling and rebuilding of specific areas of walling, some excavation of the floor, and relaying with concrete or re-cobbled in the byre, the renewal of windows and doors, and the replacement of the tin roof and any necessary structural timbers (Macdonald pers comm).
+Further research by Robert Naismith (pers comm) produced evidence of other houses, the closest at Tranent near Edinburgh, where this technique was found in higher status housing as an early damp course. - 4.5.5 By 1988 the building had become unsafe and was closed to the public prior to its restoration in 1990 and 1991.
+The restoration comprised the dismantling and rebuilding of specific unsafe areas of walling, unblocking of the western fireplace and rebuilding of the western chimney (as shown in the photograph of 1904), hidden internal supporting of the original roof and replacement of the corrugated iron roof and its timber framing, the copying and replacement of most windows and doors, the reconstruction of box-beds, based on original evidence, the covering of the dirt floor of the parlour with protective DPC, protective flagstones and timber and some recobbled in the byre (MacDonald pers comm).